A sturdy lock and bike cable that enable you to easily secure and leave your bike without worry.

 U locks are extremely secure locks for your bicycle.
 They are called U locks because they have a solid U-shaped piece of metal that locks on both ends into a solid metal rod.
 They can be used either to lock a bike frame to its own tire or to lock the frame of the bike around a bike rack or other solid structure.
 Some come with handy features as well, including weatherproof keyholes, additional cable locks (to keep your bike extra secure), and a mounting bracket to attach the U lock to your bike.

 Although U locks perform the same function as a chain lock, they have their own set of advantages and disadvantages.
-Read the following shopping guide and you can determine for yourself if a U lock is right for you.
-If it is, check out our top picks.
+We provide the information you need to decide if a U lock is right for you, and we share a few of our favorite models.

 U locks are relatively basic pieces of equipment.
 However, there are a number of factors to consider when choosing which one you want to purchase.
 First of all, you will need to decide how you plan to use it.
 If you only need it to lock the bike to its own wheel, then you won’t have the same requirements as someone who wants to lock the bike to a rack or other structure.
 Also, how you lock and unlock your bike will have a major bearing on the type of lock you will choose.
 Consider the following factors when making your final decision on which U lock is the best for your needs: